 Provide advice, guidance and support to assist home workers build resilience and look after their own health and wellbeing, particularly during the ongoing pandemic.

 Homeworking arrangements require a documented framework, assessment, guidance and agreement between employer and employee, with ongoing communication, to operate effectively and reduce the risk of ambiguity over roles and responsibilities for both parties.
-This is an area that had developed rapidly over recent months with a significant increase in workers that are home or agile working, many of whom did not consider or ask to be in this position.
-With the pandemic showing no signs of allowing a return to the previous working face to face working patterns there is a real need to invest the required resources to effectively identify and manage home working risks.
+There continues to be a significant number of workers that are home or agile working, many of whom did not consider or ask to be in this position.
+With the return to the previous working face to face working patterns delayed there is a real need to invest the required resources to effectively identify and manage home working risks.

 If managed effectively, homeworking can be a productive and worthwhile option for many employees and employers, allowing them to get the best out of their working time and the organisation.